Magnetism in Gemstones

 Blue synthetic Spinels of the flame fusion type are typically colored only by cobalt.
 No iron is added, and therefore they are diamagnetic, another property that distinguishes blue flame fusion Spinels from blue natural Spinels.
 When viewed under the Chelsea filter and also under longwave UV light, the light blue and medium blue gems pictured below left and center show a pale pink reaction due to low cobalt content, while the dark blue gem on the right appears bright red due to much higher cobalt content.
 None of the synthetic Spinels shown below contain enough cobalt to cause magnetic attraction.

 3.15ct., Diamagnetic, SI < 0

-Synthetic Pink Spinel: Synthetic pink Spinels rare on the market as these are flux-grown.
-Like synthetic Ruby, pink synthetic Spinels are colored entirely by chromium, and fluoresce red under UV light.
+Synthetic Red and Pink Spinel: Synthetic red and pink Spinels are less common in the marketplace than blue synthetic Spinels, as these are flux-grown.
+Like synthetic Ruby, red and pink synthetic Spinels are colored entirely by chromium, and fluoresce red under UV light.
 The flux-grown pink synthetic Spinel shown below is diamagnetic due to a low concentration of chromium.
 The gem fluoresces moderately red.
 Synthetic pink Spinels may not always be distinguishable from natural pink Spinels by magnetic testing, as some natural pink spinels are also diamagnetic.
 But any magnetic attraction suggests natural origin due to iron content in addition to chromium.